 We touched on the hood above in the waterproof section.
 By all user accounts I read, the hood performs very well and is very adjustable with the three loops and pulls on it, two on the sides and one on the hood itself.
 The only downside I came across was that these loops and pulls can be very fiddly to adjust, especially with heavier gloves on.

 The hood also has a stiff brim which I am a big fan of and again, by all accounts, it performs well in the field.
 The hood is also stowable into a snap closure, see photo above, for rolling the hood in and stowing it away while wearing the jacket.

 The cuffs, pictured above, are adjustable via a Velcro strap which again works quite well in combination with the other adjustment features on the jacket to enable you to create a comfortable protective shell to protect you from the nasty stuff outside.

 the Torrentshell has 2 standard zippered hip pockets and, as mentioned above, the jacket packs up into one of them.
 It's worth mentioning that the pockets on the Torrentshell are not mesh and are instead fully waterproof.
 Therefore you can store some bits and pieces in them and they will stay dry while still having easy access to them.

 The Patagonia Torrentshell Jacket for men is a very functional jacket that performs very well in tough conditions.
-For that, I think it is very fairly priced at $129 and it sits roughly in the middle of the price range for a rain shell jacket at that price.
+For that, I think it is very fairly priced and it sits roughly in the middle of the price range for a rain shell jacket.